nikerla/vc-content/pages/forms/download-b2b-whitepaper.md

 ---
-title: Download Whitepaper
+title: Download 'Top 5 B2B challenges and solutions' whitepaper
-description: Virto commerce - Download Whitepaper
+description: On this page you can download 'Top 5 B2B challenges and solutions' whitepaper
 date: 2017-05-04
 permalink: download-b2b-whitepaper
 ---